smartdevicelink/sdl_evolution/proposals/NNNN-Update-video-streaming-capabilities-during-ignition-cycle.md

 ## Introduction

-The main purpose of this proposal is make possible to update video streaming capabilities during the ignition cycle.
+The main purpose of this proposal is to make it possible to update video streaming capabilities during the ignition cycle.

 ## Motivation

-Within the implementation of [Pixel density and Scale](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0179-pixel-density-and-scale.md) proposal new video streaming capabilities parameters `diagonalScreenSize`, `pixelPerInch` and `scale` were introduced.
+Within the implementation of the [Pixel density and Scale](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0179-pixel-density-and-scale.md) proposal, new video streaming capabilities parameters `diagonalScreenSize`, `pixelPerInch` and `scale` were introduced.

 Usually, these parameters are passed to SDL Core by the HMI in `UI.GetCapabilities` response during HMI initialization process.
-That means if parameters are defined in a current ignition cycle they can not be updated till the next cycle.
+That means if parameters are defined in a current ignition cycle they cannot be updated until the next cycle.
 However, the HMI is able to change the values of these parameters dynamically, and currently, there is no way to notify SDL Core and Mobile application about the new values.

 ## Proposed solution